Code-Institute-Submissions/https-github.com-simplyedwin-tcg_codeinstitute_project_2/README.md

 - <img src="images/ALL_mapmarkers.PNG" height=80>
   <br/>

-  ***Map Markers*** - (From left to right) "YOU ARE HERE" shows the current location of the on the map.
-The animated Green "S" and red "D" markers show the locations of the address or bus stop code in the "FROM" and "TO" query boxes.
+  ***Map Markers*** - (From left to right) "YOU ARE HERE" marker shows the user current location on the map.
+The animated green "S" and red "D" markers show the locations of the address or bus stop code retrieved from the "FROM" and "TO" query boxes.
 The animated white down arrow marker indicates selected bus stop on the map by the user.
-The animated red bus shows real time location of a bus with its service number and arrival time to the queried bus stop.
+The animated red bus location marker shows real time location of a bus with its service number and arrival time to the queried bus stop.
 The codes to make each marker is partially extracted from app.js as shown below:

   ```
   function makedommarker(